Crazycat-tj/Crazycat-tj/README.md

 I am interested in AI, including machine learning, computer vision.
 And I am currently dedicated to domain adaptation in the field.

-If you have ang question, please feel free to ask me.
+If you have any question, please feel free to contact me.